 Action of the President and Congress places Little League Baseball in the same category as American Red Cross, Boy Scouts of America, Girls Scouts of the United States of America and a select group of other organizations similarly chartered.
 However, Little League is the only youth sports organization so honored.

-Please note that any unauthorized use of these aforementioned marks is considered an infringement violation and is subject to legal arbitration.
+Please note that any unauthorized use of these aforementioned marks is considered a trademark violation and is subject to legal arbitration.
 Little League has the authority to seek injunctive relief to remedy such situations if misuse actions continue to become a state of punitive and/or detrimental consequences.